gitter-badger/luda/site/html/_patterns/button-icon.md

 ---

-## Icon on the Left
+## Icon in the Left
-Add the class `.btn-ico-left` to create a button with an icon on the left.
+Add the class `.btn-ico-left` to create a button with an icon in the left.

 {% capture icon_on_the_left %}
 <button class="btn btn-primary btn-ico-left btn-small">